The Power of Multi-Step Vizing Chains: Types of multi-step Vizing chains

 In Section~\ref{sec:dynCol}, we will relax this notion of locality to construct chains which are $\varepsilon$-local.
 Before defining such chains, we define the set of \emph{$\varepsilon$-available} colours for a vertex $v$ as

-Now we can define $\varepsilon$-local Vizing chains. \begin{definition} We say a (multi-step) Vizing chain is \emph{$\varepsilon$-local} if the following condition holds for all $\kappa$ in both the pre-shift and the post-shift colouring:
+Now we can define $\varepsilon$-local Vizing chains. \begin{definition} We say a (multi-step) Vizing chain is \emph{$\varepsilon$-local} if the following condition holds for all $\kappa$ in both the pre-shift colouring $c$ and the post-shift colouring $c'$ after shifting the entire (multi-step) Vizing chain:

-\end{definition} In Appendix~\ref{app:B}, we explain how we will construct such Vizing chains.
+where $\hat{c} \in \{c, c'\}$. \end{definition} In Appendix~\ref{app:B}, we explain how we will construct such Vizing chains.
 In Section~\ref{sec:dynCol}, we show that the constructed chains indeed are $\varepsilon$-local and use them to construct a fully-dynamic explicit edge-colouring algorithm with worst-case guarantees.

 \paragraph{Known properties of Vizing chains} Here, we translate known results on Vizing chains and multi-step Vizing chains to the terminology introduced above.
-Duan, He and Zhang~\cite{duan} showed that if one has $(1+\varepsilon)\Delta$ colours, then there exists augmenting non-overlapping multi-step Vizing chains of size $O(\poly(\Delta) \log^2 n)$ provided that $\Delta = \Omega(\varepsilon^{-2}\log^2 n)$.
-In the setting, where one is only allowed $\Delta + 1$ colours, the arguments of Grebik \& Pikhurko in~\cite{grebik2020measurable} essentially shows the existence of augmenting non-overlapping 2-step Vizing chains of size $O(\poly(\Delta) \sqrt{n})$.
+Duan, He and Zhang~\cite{duan} showed that if one has $(1+\varepsilon)\Delta$ colours, then there exist augmenting non-overlapping multi-step Vizing chains of size $O(\poly(\Delta) \log^2 n)$ provided that $\Delta = \Omega(\varepsilon^{-2}\log^2 n)$.
+In the setting where one is only allowed $\Delta + 1$ colours, the arguments of Greb\'\i k \& Pikhurko in~\cite{grebik2020measurable} essentially show the existence of augmenting non-overlapping 2-step Vizing chains of size $O(\poly(\Delta) \sqrt{n})$.
 In~\cite{BERNSHTEYN} Bernshteyn generalised this approach to construct even shorter augmenting non-overlapping multi-step Vizing chains of size $O(\poly(\Delta) \log^2 n)$.
 Finally, Chang, He, Li, Pettie and Uitto~\cite{pettie} showed a lower bound on the size of any augmenting subgraph of $\Omega(\Delta \log \frac{n}{\Delta})$.
 In particular, this lower bound must carry over to the size of any augmenting multi-step Vizing chain.